howonlee/mertonon/essays/estimates.md

 Instead of estimating and having decisions on allocation of resources that way by determination of costs, Mertonon just gives you some suggestions on where to allocate resources directly.

-"So, hows the role-based access control situation coming along?"
+"So, how's the role-based access control coming along?"

 ### picture of grid
-### click into end user responses
+### gif into end user layer... slower
-### look at the A--- corp, B--- corp, etc
+### get Dobbs end user entry

-"Good reports all around from Cobbs at the A--- Corp on the prototype.
-Dobbs at B--- corp only likes the UX for permissions, not the rest of it."
+"We got news back from Dobbs at B---- corp... he only likes the UX for permissions, not the rest of it."

 "OK.
 What's that look like for the Mertonon adjustment?"

 ### "Mertonon is saying to reallocate effort toward UX for the 400's and the table but not the API for permissions.
-It's saying that the weights for permissions should be adjusted like that.
-It wasn't surprised about the A--- Corp liking it." - whatever Mertonon actually says lol
+It's saying that the weights for permissions should be adjusted like that." - whatever Mertonon actually says lol
-### pictures of the reallocation thing
+### pictures of the layer with reallocations
-### pictures of the weight
+### gif of the weights... slower

 ### "Sounds good.
 Let's get Hobbs to go work this 400's task a bit.
 Mertonon suggestion says Pobbs but she's busy this week." - whatever Mertonon actually says lol
 ### pictures of that entry